kelektiv/node-cron/README.md

 ## Migrating from v2 to v3

-In version 3 of this library, we aligned our format for the cron patterns with the UNIX format.
+In version 3 of this library, we migrated to TypeScript, aligned our cron patterns format with the UNIX standard, and released some other breaking changes.
 See below for the changes you need to make when upgrading:

 <details>
   <summary>Migrating from v2 to v3</summary>